 This ‘Identity’ originated from a self-initiated project titled ‘Air Chain’ which was developed from research into ancient Chinese coins displayed in the British Museum.
 ‘Air Chain’ began from a discussion on the value of money in ancient times, which was then reflected upon in a contemporary manner and concept.
 The string action in the chains is what interested me as it clearly demonstrates the transformation of value from an objective fact to a subjective action.
 In my jewellery, waving metal wire is treated as a central line and it is used to string the “air”, final perspective demonstrates a substantial decline in value, which the modern Chinese population had lost in their affluent life, the air is nothing but everything.

-In the final work, there are over 8590 hand soldered joining points and 1826 handmade jump rings in the whole collection.
-Filigree technique was utilized for form shaping, traditional fabric material was replaced by flimsy precious metal wire.
-After soldering, flat filigree sheets are firstly formed by hand, hand made chains are linked to some of these pieces after that.
-Through this process, 2D elements have been transformed to 3D constructions in these two approaches, which demonstrate an interpretation for subtle details from the archaic “Identity”.
+In the final work, 8590 hand soldered joining points and 1826 handmade jump rings has been created in the whole collection.
+Filigree technique is utilized for form shaping, traditional fabric material is replaced by flimsy metal wire.
+After soldering, flat filigree sheets are formed by hand, 2D elements have been transformed to 3D constructions through this process.